 How Builders Can Take Advantage of Energy Use Data

-Originally published by the following source: Insulation Institute — January 25, 2017
+Originally published by: Insulation Institute — January 25, 2017

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.

 Transparency is a growing macro-trend across numerous markets.
 Increasingly, today’s consumers, especially millennials, want to know exactly what goes into the clothes they wear, the food they eat and the homes they buy.
 For homes, one of the top things today’s buyer wants to know about is energy use.
 Fortunately for buyers, energy use transparency is increasing, with information available through local utilities, real estate Multiple Listing Services (MLS) and through websites like EnerScore, which uses publicly available data on home size, type of energy use and other information to estimate home energy costs.
 This transparency of home energy use allows consumers to obtain energy use data before they buy or rent a home and compare homes based on performance, which is good for them, but is it good for builders?
 Ultimately, that will come down to how builders adapt to this trend.